nervana21/bitcoin-rpc-codegen/README.md

 ## Security Disclaimer

-Generated code communicates directly with your Bitcoin node.
-Always audit the generated code before using it on mainnet.
+This and all related code can communicate directly with bitcoind.
+Mainnet use requires caution: always audit the generated code, restrict RPC access to trusted interfaces, and avoid exposing your node to the public internet.